Enterprise Customer Support Platform

-We’d collaborate with Chatty engineers and product leaders to transform their most important legacy product — a customer chat platform — into an omnichannel portal of empowerment for customer service agents.
+We’d collaborate with in-house engineers and product leaders to transform their most important legacy product — a customer chat platform — into an omnichannel portal of empowerment for customer service agents.

 An intuitive interface that keeps the customer front and center

 All UX design is a series of micro-decisions that, when put together, create a logical, scalable system.
-Our challenge was to make those decisions accommodate a truly incredible volume of legacy features and capabilities within Chatty’s chat and email tools.
+Our challenge was to make those decisions accommodate a truly incredible volume of legacy features and capabilities within this platform’s chat and email tools.

 The support agents who use the platform are simultaneously corresponding with dozens of customers across multiple channels, tagging and annotating sessions, looking up customer details and previous transcripts, researching support questions, transferring to other queues, tracking their productivity, and more — in total, we logged hundreds of possible actions one of these super users might perform on the job.
 On top of that, the UI had to accommodate a wide range of customizable features deployed to sales and service teams of various sizes, configurations, and industries.

-Chatty is a team who likes to move fast and meet the unique needs of their customers — but over time, that kind of environment can lead to lots of one-off design decisions and an unwieldy feature set.
+The stakeholder team likes to move fast and meet the unique needs of their customers — but over time, that kind of environment can lead to lots of one-off design decisions and an unwieldy feature set.
 We needed a consistent guiding principle to keep one-offs at bay.
-Chatty is all about empowering their clients to deliver exceptional customer service, and that became our design mantra as well.
+The platform is all about empowering their clients to deliver exceptional customer service, and that became our design mantra as well.
 Our One Rule to rule them all: put the end-customer first.

 You can see that One Rule come to life in small moments, like how the customer name is the only element on an agent’s screen that uses that font and styling.
 More significantly, that One Rule keeps the agent’s chat queue and customer conversation in view at all times.